 Short-term marketing goals benefit your business with quick results, such as giving you a boost in sales, but long-term marketing goals contribute to your overall business sustainability.

-When you consider the approaches of short-term and long-term marketing, maintaining long-term campaigns while you utilize short-term strategies will help your business’s marketing grow significantly over time.
+When you consider short-term and long-term marketing approaches, maintaining long-term campaigns while utilizing short-term strategies will help your business’s marketing grow significantly.

-Long-term marketing is important to include from the start because your competitors have already been marketing their products and services longer than you have.
-That means, the quicker you get started cementing your brand with SEO, the easier it’ll be down the line for you to get new keywords to rank higher on search engines.
+Long-term marketing is vital to include from the start because your competitors have already been marketing their products and services longer than you have.
+That means the quicker you get started cementing your brand with SEO, the easier it’ll be down the line for you to get new keywords to rank higher on search engines.
 This way, SEO is helping your website build trust with Google.

-By having your short-term and long-term marketing strategies work together you will get more out of your marketing efforts.
-If you have questions about your marketing campaigns or you’re curious how to incorporate both short and long-term marketing goals into your strategy, contact the team at EQ.
-We’re here to discuss how we can help make your marketing work for you and take your online presence to the next level.
+Having your short-term and long-term marketing strategies work together will get more out of your marketing efforts.
+If you have questions about your marketing campaigns or you’re curious about how to incorporate both short- and long-term marketing goals into your strategy, contact the team at EQ.
+We’re here to discuss how to help make your marketing work for you and take your online presence to the next level.